-We regularly attend the GCSE Science Live! event, hosted in London, giving students in the Upper Fifth a chance to hear lectures from world leaders in science, such as Professor Robert Winston and Professor Andrea Sella.
+We regularly attend the GCSE Science Live! event, hosted in London, giving students in the Upper Fifth a chance to hear lectures from world leaders in science, such as Professor Andrea Sella and Dr Ben Goldacre.
 Students also receive invaluable advice for examinations from the examiners themselves.

 Girls in the upper years are encouraged to take part in University College London’s Lecture Series.
-These lectures, which take place on a weekly basis and are just a short walk from our school site, are diverse and varied, with recent topics including symmetry in nature and the science of space travel.
+These lectures, which take place on a weekly basis and are just a short walk from our school site, are diverse and varied, with recent topics including the Chemistry of the Periodic Table and the Hidden World of the Atom.

 Sixth Form chemists are given the option to take part in the Chemistry Olympiad, run by the Royal Society of Chemistry, and the University of Cambridge Lower Sixth Chemistry Challenge.
 Both of these written papers pose demanding questions, giving students a flavour of Chemistry at a more advanced level and extending their thinking beyond the confines of the A level course.